lambdaxymox/metroid-demo/README.md

 ![Title Screen](readme.png)
 # Metroid(-like) OpenGL Demo
-An OpenGL tech demo with a skybox, some geometry, bitmapped font rendering, and a moveable camera.
+An OpenGL tech demo with a sky box, some geometry, bitmapped font rendering, and a movable camera.

-## Installation
+## Compilation And Operation
 Fork the demo and enter
 ```bash
 cargo build